ericmagnuson/profiler/README.md

 ```

 These are color-coded in the Logs part of the profiler – colors may change in future to more accurately reflect the log type.

+## Credit

+The backend is based on [sorora/omni](https://github.com/sorora/omni), and the frontend is based on [loic-sharma/profiler](https://github.com/loic-sharma/profiler).
+Other features have been inspired by [juy/profiler](https://github.com/juy/profiler) and [papajoker/profiler](https://github.com/papajoker/profiler.